thomasjjj/tg-keyword-trends/README.md

 - **render_url**: Generate HTML code for a hyperlink using a URL and message text.
 - **generate_report**: Generate a report containing search results for each channel.
 - **plot_keyword_frequency**: Plot the message count per day for each search term in a graph.

+# Tips:
+- The tool handles timezones automatically and adjusts for them.
+Be particularly careful when editing any section of the code relating to time and date formats as this was difficult to debug.
+- It is recommended that you create a dedicated Telegram account for each subject matter.
+This will allow you to target only relevant channels and removes noise.
+- You don't need to search singular and plural nouns separately as this is handled by Telegram's search, (generally speaking, for English and Russian language).

 # Dependencies: